RENT-A-CAT | FILM REVIEW

 Compared to the director's earlier films, Rent-A-Cat doesn't really require any in-depth knowledge of Japanese society or mannerisms to be fully appreciated.
 Rather than relying on such concepts, Ogigami employs her rock-solid filmmaking formula and elaborates on it with quirky comedy.

 The performance of lead actor Mikako Ichikawa deserves extra attention.
 She is best known for her supporting roles in Glasses (2007) and Memories of Matsuko (2006).
-Here she is finally given the chance to show off her acting capabilities.
+Here, she is finally given the chance to showcase her acting capabilities.

 Reading Between the Threads of Yarn

-So what can a film about an outcast girl, in a house full of cats, tell us about anything?
+So, what can a film about an outcast girl in a house full of cats tell us about anything?
 That cats are adorable?
 That people find happiness in the strangest places?
-Or perhaps rather, that goodness can be found in the strangest of people.
+Or perhaps rather, that goodness can be found in the oddest of people.

 Japan is well known for its abundance of people who shut themself away from society (Hikikomori).
-It is also a well-known fact that many Japanese people live in solitude for various reasons, like extreme overwork (Karoshi) or various social phobias.
+It is also a well-known fact that many Japanese people live in solitude for various reasons, such as extreme overwork (Karoshi) or various social phobias.

-Sayako does not fall in these categories, but she is certainly not living a social life.
-Interestingly, her four encounters with so-called normal people, prove that she - the oddly looking one - might very well be the most normal of the lot.
+Sayako does not fall into these categories, but she is certainly not living a social life.
+Interestingly, her four encounters with so-called normal people prove that she, the oddly looking one, might very well be the most normal of the lot.
 At least she is open about her peculiarity, whereas her customers hide their craziness behind masks of normalcy.

 Final Verdict of Rent-A-Cat